Squirrafe/PhpCollections/README.md

 echo $newList->get(2); // "Jane Smith"
 ```

+Currently, there are two implementations of `IndexedCollection`:
+- `ArrayList`, that stores elements in native PHP array.
-Currently, `LinkedList` is the only implementation of `IndexedCollection`.
-It stores elements in a
+- `LinkedList`, that stores elements in a [singly linked list structure](https://en.wikipedia.org/wiki/Linked_list).
-[singly linked list](https://en.wikipedia.org/wiki/Linked_list), which means that every `LinkedList` object is either:
-- an empty list (a terminator), or
-- a node, containing a single element of a list and a reference to next `LinkedList`.

   That implementation allows for fast operations on the beginning of list, but slowing down linearly as operation moves
   to the end of a list.

 ### Development